 This is one of Costco's methods of keeping their checkout lines moving quick and smooth.

-Costco does not have scan and go at their stores.
+However, Costco does not have scan and go at their stores.
 This is done purposely for several reasons.
 Listed above are just a few of the reasons why Costco does not have scan and go.
 Your local warehouse may have different policies.

 Ultimately, though, Costco is satisfied with their current shopping experience.
 Cashiers offer a human touch, and can be an effective point of sale for their premium memberships.